Connie-cloud-svg/Connie-cloud-svg/markdown-practise.md

 ### This Semester.
 **Markdown** is the first formatting language I need to learn on *GitHub* `very important`.

-Also learn some additional helpful coding languages on [w3schools](https://www.w3schools.com/)
+Also I'll learn some additional helpful coding languages on [w3schools](https://www.w3schools.com/)

 Here on GitHub, for a starter I want to learn:
 - How to make Repositories.